geoargy86/personal-blog/README.md

 # Personal Blog

-This is my first project, which is a personal blog, for the Front End Developer Nanodegree program from Udacity.
+This is my first project for the Front End Developer Nanodegree program from Udacity.

 ## License
 MIT License